cs3org/OCM-API/IETF-OCM-MLS.md

 ## Threat Model

-This specification inherits the threat model and trust assumptions of [OCM], except where this document explicitly provides stronger cryptographic protection.
-Attackers may control remote OCM Servers, group members, Delivery Service functions, network paths, or previously valid members that have since been removed.
-They may send malformed messages, withhold or reorder messages, retain previously obtained key material, and attempt to cause inconsistent group state or resource exhaustion.
+The threat model follows the Internet threat model described in [RFC3552] and inherits the trust assumptions of [OCM].
+It assumes that the OCM Servers participating in a group, including Member Servers, Admin Servers, and the Group Owner Server, have not been compromised and correctly enforce the protocol and their local authorization policies.
+Their administrative interfaces, host operating systems, private keys, credentials, and underlying storage are part of the trusted endpoints.
+Compromise of an OCM Server or its trusted infrastructure is outside the scope of this specification.

+An attacker is assumed to have extensive control of the communication channel and may observe, block, replay, insert, modify, delay, or reorder traffic.
+TLS, HTTP Message Signatures, and MLS provide the protections described in this specification against such an attacker.

+An attacker may control a remote user, a current or former group member, or an OCM Server of its own.
+It may send malformed messages, retain key material it legitimately obtained while it was a member, disclose plaintext or keys available to it, and attempt to cause inconsistent group state or resource exhaustion.
+An attacker-controlled server can make assertions under its own identity, but must not thereby gain authority for users outside its administrative domain or admission to a group without the required authorization.

+The distributed Delivery Service is not trusted to provide availability or consistent delivery.
+It can delay, drop, reorder, selectively deliver, or partition messages and can observe metadata deliberately exposed by this protocol.
+It cannot derive group secrets or forge valid MLS messages.
+The Group Owner Server is trusted to arbitrate Commits, but its unavailability can stall epoch transitions until failover completes.

-In web-client deployments, an OCM Server acts as an MLS client and holds the MLS state, Group Keys, FKs, and plaintext available to its users.
+In web-client deployments, the trusted OCM Server acts as the MLS client and holds MLS state, Group Keys, FKs, and plaintext on behalf of its users.
+Native-client deployments move that cryptographic endpoint to the user's device.
+Exposure of member key material and subsequent recovery are considered according to the forward-secrecy and post-compromise-security properties of [RFC9420]; full compromise of an OCM Server remains outside scope.
-The server's administrators, users with equivalent access such as root access to its host, and operators of storage containing that material are therefore trusted.
-Such an operator can impersonate users hosted by that server, decrypt or alter Resources available to them, manipulate local group state, and suppress protocol operations.

-Native-client deployments place MLS state, FKs, and plaintext on the user's device instead.
-For encrypted Resources, the OCM Server and its storage are then outside the confidentiality boundary and cannot create a valid modification without the relevant key material.
-They can still delete or withhold ciphertext, replay previously valid ciphertext unless the application provides freshness protection, observe metadata, and deny service.
-The user's home server also remains the Authentication Service for its own users and can impersonate those users by substituting their credentials or KeyPackages.
-The native client device and anyone with administrative access to it are trusted with that user's key material and plaintext.

 Every current group member is an authorized recipient of the group's cryptographic material.
 MLS cannot prevent a member from retaining or disclosing plaintext, Group Keys, or FKs that it legitimately receives.
 A member with write access and the applicable FK can also create a cryptographically valid arbitrary payload for a shared Resource.
-MLS authenticates the member that performed a protocol operation; it does not establish that the member or the supplied content is benign.
+MLS authenticates the member performing a protocol operation; it does not establish that the member or supplied content is benign.

-The distributed Delivery Service is not trusted for confidentiality or integrity of MLS-protected data.
-A compromised Delivery Service cannot derive group secrets or forge valid MLS messages, but it can delay, drop, selectively deliver, or partition messages and can observe the metadata deliberately exposed by this protocol.
-The Group Owner Server is additionally trusted for Commit arbitration and availability, but not for accepting otherwise invalid Commits or for content confidentiality.

 This protocol deliberately accepts several deployment-dependent trade-offs described below.
 Encryption is optional.
 Key-reuse mode